Overview

 Partitions

-When a path pattern matches multiple start nodes and end nodes, the matching results are conceptually partitioned by the distinct pairs of start and end nodes.
+When a path pattern matches multiple start nodes and end nodes, the matching results are partitioned by the distinct pairs of start and end nodes.
 The selection of shortest paths is then performed within each partition.

 In this query, the Cartesian product of a